 Wesleyan’s open curriculum challenges students to create their own plan for general education.
 Academic coherence here does not rely on a core curriculum or a set of required courses; instead, students propose their academic plan to their faculty advisors and recalibrate it with their advisors each semester as their discoveries lead them to pursue new areas or deepen existing strengths.
 By the end of the first two years, students are expected to have earned at least two course credits in each of the three areas (HA, SBS, NSM), all from different departments or programs.
 In the last two years, students are expected to take one additional course credit in each of the three areas.
 A student who does not meet the expectation of a total of nine general education course credits by the time of graduation will not be eligible for University Honors, Phi Beta Kappa, honors in general, and honors in certain departments, and may not declare more than a combined total of two majors, certificates, and minors.

 To help students identify and describe the skills they gain on their journey through Wesleyan’s open curriculum, we’ve developed a flexible framework of four competencies to reflect on and consider as students build—and share—their own personal narrative about their Wesleyan experience.
-The four competencies are: Mapping: Navigating Complex Environments; Expressing: Writing, Expressing, Communicating; Mining: Quantitative Analysis and Interpretation; and Engaging: Negotiating Intercultural Differences.
+The four competencies are: Mapping: Navigating Complex Environments; Expressing: Writing and Communication; Mining: Empirical Analysis and Interpretation; and Engaging: Negotiating Cultural Contexts.

-Mapping is defined as the ability to examine the relationship of objects and spaces in the material and imagined worlds.
+Mapping is defined as the ability to examine the relationship of objects, concepts, spaces, and environments in the material and imagined worlds.
 It involves developing tools to create, manipulate, and navigate constructed and natural environments and charting movement through and interactions with space and its consequences.
-Expressing is defined as the ability to express thoughts, ideas, and emotions to others effectively and concisely through a variety of media.
-Mining is defined as the ability to use numerical ideas and methods to describe and analyze quantifiable phenomena.
+Expressing is defined as the ability to express thoughts, ideas, and emotions to others effectively and concisely through a variety of mediums and modalities.
+Mining is defined as the ability to use logical and empirical reasoning and methods to explicate, analyze, and quantify one's material and social realities.
 It involves learning about the measurement, analysis, summary, and presentation of information, including about the natural world, as well as answering questions, solving problems, making predictions, and testing and constructing theories by employing mathematical, statistical, logical, and scientific reasoning.
-Engaging is defined as the ability to comprehend and respect diverse cultural heritages and perspectives in relation to their wider historical and social contexts.
+Engaging is defined as the ability to comprehend, appreciate, and negotiate human and cultural differences as well as the complexity of one's own relation and accountability to wider sociohistorical dynamics.
 It involves reading, speaking, or understanding a second or third language (contemporary or classical); gaining experience working, studying, or traveling abroad, or in other unfamiliar cultural contexts; and participating in the political and social life of local and global communities.

-An academic advisor is assigned to each first-year student from faculty who are either teaching a course the student will take in the first year or teaching in a field in which the student has expressed interest.
+An academic advisor is assigned to each first-year student from faculty who teach in a field in which the student has expressed interest.
 Once a student declares a major, the advisor is assigned from that department or program.
 Students, with the help of faculty advisors, typically put together an academic itinerary that includes lecture-style courses, smaller seminars, laboratories, and performance courses.
 Every student is given the opportunity to take a seminar course specially designed for first-year students.
 These first-year seminars (FYS) vary dramatically—from presenting the work of a specific thinker to introducing an unfamiliar area of study—but all tend to emphasize the importance of writing at the university level and the methods used to collect, interpret, analyze, and present evidence as part of a scholarly argument.
 Faculty teaching these classes highlight the type of writing associated with their respective disciplines and help students improve how they develop, compose, organize, and revise their written work.
-Each FYS is limited to 15 students.

 Wesmaps and WesPortal